-They have developed their own technologies for making websites fast, including, SuperCacher, custom caching modules for Joomla and WordPress hosting, WP and Joomla admin toolkits, GIT repositories and staging sites for testing of any updates before applying them to live sites.
+They have developed their own technologies for making websites fast, including, SuperCacher, the SGCache plugin (custom caching modules for Joomla and WordPress hosting), WordPress and Joomla admin toolkits, GIT repositories and staging sites for the testing of any updates before applying them to live sites.

 4. Staging Sites